3DOM-FBK/deep-image-matching/README.md

 This project has migrated from conda/pip to [uv](https://docs.astral.sh/uv/) for dependency management.
 Benefits include:

-- **Faster installation**: uv is significantly faster than pip for dependency resolution and installation
+- Faster installation: uv is significantly faster than pip for dependency resolution and installation
-- **Better dependency resolution**: More reliable resolution of complex dependency trees
+- Better dependency resolution: More reliable resolution of complex dependency trees
-- **Lockfile support**: `uv.lock` ensures reproducible installations across different environments
+- Lockfile support: `uv.lock` ensures reproducible installations across different environments
-- **Integrated tooling**: Built-in support for virtual environments, Python version management, and project building
+- Integrated tooling: Built-in support for virtual environments, Python version management, and project building
-- **Cross-platform consistency**: Better support for different operating systems and architectures
+- Cross-platform consistency: Better support for different operating systems and architectures

-### Legacy conda/pip installation
+### Conda/pip installation

 If you have any issue with uv, you prefer to have a global installation of DIM, or you have any other problem with the installation, you can use conda/manba to create an environment and install DIM from source using pip: